anthonycaccese/pico8-desktop-console/README.md

 - After you have completed the above steps you should be able to plug your SD card into your RaspeberryPi and turn it on.
 - On first boot the makepico8 script will conduct all the setup described above and when finished your raspberrypi should reboot directly into Pico-8 Splore.
 - At this point, if everything worked correctly, you will be able to navigate splore, download carts from the BBS (if you set up networking) and see your manually added carts in the file menu.
 You should also be able to shutdown the device directly from splore.

+### Audio
+> [!IMPORTANT]
+> You should only follow these steps if you are using the same amp that I listed in the hardware section above.
+These steps will only work with that specific amp.
+- Follow the steps outline here https://learn.adafruit.com/adafruit-speaker-bonnet-for-raspberry-pi/raspberry-pi-usage

 ## Additional Notes